 - Only one tumour shall be recognised in an organ or pair of organs or tissue unless of a different histology.
 Some groups of codes are considered to be a single organ for the purposes of defining multiple tumours.

 - A cancer with a different histology in the same organ is counted as a new tumour.
-Groups of malignant neoplasms considered to be histologically different are listed in Table 2 of the IARC guide.

 An example of a multiple tumour is invasive ductal carcinoma of the right breast in a woman who has had a previous diagnosis of invasive ductal carcinoma of the left breast.
-Both cancers are recorded as separate registrations in NZCR, but only the cancer on the left breast (diagnosed first) is counted in incidence statistics.
+Both cancers are recorded as separate registrations in NZCR, but only the cancer in the left breast (diagnosed first) is counted in incidence statistics.

 Staging information is collected where available.
 Because pathology reports are the main source of data this information is most complete for tumours where the primary treatment is surgical (eg, melanoma, breast and colorectal cancers).